jamierkier2023/Securing-the-Future-Comprehensive-Cybersecurity-Risk-Analysis-Data-Protection-Strategies./README.md

 ## Project Overview
 This project, **Cybersecurity Risk Analysis: Analyze cybersecurity risks for a company and recommend measures to protect sensitive data and infrastructure**, is designed at an **intermediate level** of data analytics.
 This project analyzes **LOCK Co.’s cybersecurity risks** using SQL queries and data visualization.
 It aims to detect vulnerabilities, assess threats, and provide actionable recommendations to protect sensitive data, ensure compliance, and maintain client trust.

-The primary tool used is **PostgreSQL**, focusing on **cybersecurity analysis** to evaluate risks and propose actionable security improvements.
+The primary tool used is **PostgreSQL**, focusing on **Exploratory Data Analysis** to evaluate risks and propose actionable security improvements.

 ## Specialization & Tools
 - **Specialization:** Cybersecurity Analysis